maganeva/tictactile/README.md

 If the wrong image opens when you click a thumbnail, ensure that the `item_anchor` values for the two items are different.

-If either the thumbnail or the image is renders too big or too small, you may have to add or remove the `override_thumbnail_class` or `override_image_class` properties for the item.
+If either the thumbnail or the image renders too big or too small, you may have to add or remove the `override_thumbnail_class` or `override_image_class` properties for the item.
 Try to follow the example of another item that's tall or wide.